If the server resources are tight, how will the PID log show when the AnQiCMS process is killed by the system OOM (Out Of Memory)?

 ...

-running.log(or the actual output path of AnQiCMS application) usually records the running status, request processing, error information, etc. of the AnQiCMS application.When the AnQiCMS process is killed by OOM, since it is terminated suddenly, the application has no opportunity to write any shutdown or error information.
+running.log(Or the actual output log path of the AnQiCMS application) usually records the operation status, request processing, and error information of the AnQiCMS application.When the AnQiCMS process is killed by OOM, due to the sudden termination, the application has no opportunity to write any shutdown or error information.

-- The log output suddenly stopsIn the time before OOM occurs, logs may still be output normally, but after that, they will suddenly stop with no log entries for 'graceful shutdown' or 'error exit'.
+- The log output suddenly interruptedBefore the OOM occurred, the logs may still be outputting normally, but after that, they would suddenly stop, without any logs indicating an 'graceful shutdown' or 'error exit'.

-This 'cliff-style' interruption of the log is a strong evidence that the application process has been forcibly terminated by external forces.
+This log's 'cliff-style' interruption is a strong indication that the application process was forcibly terminated by external forces.

-To obtain the ultimate and most convincing evidence that the AnQiCMS process was killed due to OOM, we need to check the system kernel log.These logs record all important system-level events, including the activity of OOM Killer.
+To obtain the final and most convincing evidence of the AnQiCMS process being killed by OOM, we need to check the system kernel log.These logs record all important events at the system level, including the activities of OOM Killer.

 In the Linux system, you can find the relevant logs at the following location:

-/var/log/syslogor/var/log/messages(Different Linux distributions may vary)These are the main system log files.dmesgCommand output:dmesgDisplay information about the kernel ring buffer, which includes detailed records of OOM events.
+/var/log/syslogor/var/log/messages(Different according to the Linux distribution)These are the main system log files.dmesgCommand output:dmesgDisplay information about the kernel ring buffer, which includes detailed records of OOM events.

-You can usegrepCommand combined with keywords to find OOM events.
+You can usegrepUse commands with keywords to search for OOM events.
 For example:

 grep -i 'oom|out of memory|killed process' /var/log/syslog